accountinglib/accountinglib/README.md

 Accountinglib gives companies the freedom to own and maintain their accounting ledgers themselves, since the software is open source and the accounting data can be stored in a preferred database.

 ## AccountingLib Features
+[AccountingLib](accountinglib) is a Java library specializing in accounting.
 * Double entry accounting system core.
 * Accounting domain objects (Voucher, Invoice, Posting, OrderLines).
 * Supplier Invoices (incoming) and Invoices (outgoing).